nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Fix: Facebook embeds.
 * Improved: Generated iframe src will match what providers send over oembed.
 * Improved: Lots of code improvements that may not be noticeable to users but took a lot of time and will make the plugin more maintainable and easier to extend.
-* Improved: removed the `lang` shortcode parameter that was only used for TED talks video subtitle display.
+* Improved: Removed the `lang` shortcode parameter that was only used for TED talks video subtitle display.
 This is now taken from the `language=x` url query.
 * Improved: Embeds work though WPs oembed system now that comes with a more stable codebase and better caching system for embeds.
 * Improved: Aspect ratios are now auto detected for all providers WP supports through oEmbed.
 * Improved: New setting page design and option handling.